Is a low-carb or keto diet right for you?

 This has been shown in meta-analyses of randomized controlled trials — considered the strongest, most robust type of evidence — comparing low-carb diets to low-fat and other diets:

-Frequently doctors do not monitor for insulin resistance, so even when blood glucose is normal, insulin resistance could be progressing.
-A thorough health evaluation that includes measures of insulin resistance can help determine whether reducing dietary carbohydrate would be a helpful intervention for you. ↩
+Doctors do not always monitor for insulin resistance, so even when blood glucose is normal, insulin resistance could be progressing.
+A thorough health evaluation that includes a measure of insulin resistance can help determine whether reducing dietary carbohydrate would be a helpful intervention for you.

 In a meta-analysis of 45 trials, average weight loss among people eating low-carb or low-fat diets was virtually the same at one year: